 In the summer of 1994, Warlick gained admission to her first hall of fame.
 She was honored as one of the City of Knoxville's finest all-time athletes with her inclusion in the Greater Knoxville Sports Hall of Fame.

-Including the 2013-14 season, Warlick has invested 33 years in the program, having helped shape UT into a national powerhouse with tenure as both a player and a coach.
+Including the 2014-15 season, Warlick has invested 34 years in the program, having helped shape UT into a national powerhouse with tenure as both a player and a coach.
 Warlick's expertise and major contributions to the team as an assistant came from her work with the guards.
-In 2010-11, Simmons was the SEC Rookie of the Year, and guard Shekinna Stricklen was the 20th Lady Vol named to the WBCA/State Farm All-America Team.
+Simmons, Ariel Massengale, Shekinna Stricklen, Kara Lawson, Angie Bjorklund and Shanna Zolman are just a few of the successful players Warlick helped recruit and coach as an assistant coach.

 Warlick's association with the Lady Vols started in 1976 when she joined the program as a scholarship 400-meter track athlete who ended up walking on to the basketball team.
 Soon, she would become the most prolific player in the history of Tennessee Lady Vol basketball.